 Orlando Probation Violation Attorneys

-have very serious consequences in Florida.
+Probation violations have very serious consequences in Florida.
 If you are convicted of a probation violation, the judge can sentence you to the maximum penalty for the crime you are on probation for.
 For example, if you are on probation for a third degree felony with a maximum penalty of five years in prison, the judge can sentence you to a five-year prison sentence.
-At the Orlando law office of The Law Office of Travis Williams, our lawyers have experience defending clients charged with probation violations in all Florida courts.
+At The Law Office of Travis Williams in Orlando, our team has experience defending clients charged with probation violations in all Florida courts.

 There are two types of probation violations: technical violations and the commission of a new offense while on probation.

-Examples of technical violations are testing positive forand missing a probation meeting.
+Examples of technical violations are testing positive for drugs and missing a probation meeting.
 Many lawyers think they have to roll over and not put up a defense if their client has been charged with a technical probation violation.
 However, the state still has to prove that you committed the violation willfully and materially.

 If you violate probation by committing a new violation, The Law Office of Travis Williams will represent you both on the probation violation and the new offense in state or federal court.